 Business Model Analytics

-If we comb through the post here and look for key metrics and analytics that relate to the business model, there are a few stick out and could be interesting to follow going forward:
+If we comb through the post here and look for key metrics and analytics that relate to the business model which could be interesting to follow going forward, a few stick out: